rotundasoftware/backbone-courier/README.md

 		Backbone.Courier.add( this );
 	}

+	events : {
+		"click div.close-box" : "_closeBoxClicked"
+	},

-	// "handle" the "selected" message from any child view. onMessages : {
+	// "handle" the "selected" message from a child view. onMessages : {
 		"selected" : "_onChildSelected"
 	}